Thrombectomy

-Mechanical thrombectomy, or simply thrombectomy, is the removal of a blood clot (thrombus) from a blood vessel, often and especially endovascularly as an interventional radiology procedure called endovascular thrombectomy (EVT).
-It thus contrasts with thrombolysis (clot dissolution) by thrombolytic medications (e.g., alteplase, reteplase), as either alternative or complement thereto.
-It is commonly performed in the cerebral arteries (interventional neuroradiology) as treatment to reverse the ischemia in some ischemic strokes (i.e., those in which the blockage is a suitable candidate for such retrieval).
+Mechanical thrombectomy, or simply thrombectomy, is the removal of a blood clot (thrombus) from a blood vessel, often and especially endovascularly as an interventional radiology procedure called endovascular thrombectomy.
+It contrasts with thrombolysis (clot dissolution) by thrombolytic medications (e.g., alteplase, reteplase), as either an alternative or complement.

+Thrombectomy is commonly performed in the cerebral arteries as treatment to reverse the ischemia in some ischemic strokes (i.e., those in which the blockage is a suitable candidate for such retrieval).
 Open vascular surgery versions of thrombectomy also exist.
-The effectiveness of thrombectomy for strokes was confirmed in several randomised clinical trials conducted at various medical centers throughout the United States, as reported in a seminal multistudy report in 2015.
+The effectiveness of thrombectomy for strokes was confirmed in clinical research conducted in 2015.

 Applications in brain

-Ischemic stroke represents the fifth most common cause of death in the western world and the number one cause of long-term disability.
-Until recent times, systemic intravenous fibrinolysis was the only evidence-based therapy for patients with acute onset of stroke due to large vessel occlusion.
+Mechanical thrombectomy can be used to remove blood clots from the brain.
+An interventional neuroradiology procedure uses an aspiration catheter inserted through the groin to apply a retriever, or, in some cases, suction, to capture and remove the clot.

+Mechanical thrombectomy can be used within 24 hours after the stroke has occurred.
+It is the standard of care for large vessel occlusions, with studies showing a significant increase in functionality compared to medication without intervention.